-Ethiopia has a long, rich and colourful history that's generally not well known outside East Africa.
+Ethiopia has a long, rich and colorful history that's generally not well known outside East Africa.
 Who knows that Ethiopia is one of the oldest Christian civilisations in the world?
 And that it has the longest archaeological record of any country on earth?
 From the ancient Aksumite civilisation’s obelisks to the fascinating architectural wonders of medieval Lalibela to the castles of Gonder to the communist monuments of the Derg, Ethiopia wears its history on its sleeve.

 Cradle of Humanity?